The Ring Two: Plot

 Max takes them in.
 While Rachel attempts to bathe Aidan, he develops aquaphobia.
 Samara causes the water to recede from the bath, replacing Aidan with herself, and terrorizing Rachel so that she tries to drown Samara.
 Max enters, seeing her drowning Aidan instead, and forces her to take her son to the hospital.
 Based on Aidan's bruises, psychiatrist Emma Temple suspects child abuse on the part of Rachel, who admits having postpartum depression, and she sends Rachel away.
 Looking for answers, Rachel returns to Moesko Island, finding evidence of Samara's biological mother Evelyn, who tried to drown her as an infant.
 Rachel visits Evelyn in a psychiatric hospital, who advises her to "listen to her baby".

 In the hospital, Aidan, possessed by Samara, kills Dr. Temple.
 Police officers see the murder and Aidan runs away and then returns to Max's house.
 Max arrives, suspects foul play, and tries to take photos of Aidan secretly.
 Rachel arrives, discovering an affectionate Aidan waiting for her, but acting suspiciously out of character.
 She steps outside, finding Max's corpse in his truck.
 Rachel falls asleep, dreaming of Aidan, who tells her she must exorcise Samara.
 Upon awakening, Rachel drugs Samara with sleeping pills and places her in the bath to temporarily drown Aidan to exorcise her.

 Samara is removed but appears on the television.
 Rachel allows herself to be dragged into Samara's monochromatic world.
 Finding herself in the bottom of the well Samara died in, Rachel discovers the lid is partially open.
 She scales the well's walls, pursued by Samara, but escapes by climbing out and pushing the lid shut on Samara, locking her out of her and Aidan's lives.
 Wandering through the woods, she comes to the cliff where Samara's adoptive mother Anna committed suicide.
 Hearing Aidan's voice, Rachel falls off the cliff and into the water, returning to the real world and reuniting with Aidan.

 Production

 Hideo Nakata, director of the original Ring, directed this film in place of Gore Verbinski.
 Noam Murro was also involved before Nakata, but left due to creative differences.
 The film was shot in Astoria, Oregon, and Los Angeles, California.

-Release
+Release and Reception

 The Ring Two was originally intended to be released in the United States on November 10, 2004, but was pushed back to March 18, 2005.